 Best of both?

 It is obvious that neither the qualitative nor the quantitative methodology is perfect.
-To increase the benefits and reduce the limits, one needs to combine these two methods.
+To increase the benefits and reduce the limitations, one needs to combine these two methods.

 Another approach to get the best of both, would be to first do a (faster) high-level qualitative RBI analysis to select the high-risk facilities in one’s plant.
 Then one can do quantitative RBI analyses only on these high-risk facilities.
 Remember, for accurate results, good data and an experienced multi-discipline team study remains a requirement.